AI4ScienceConf/AI4ScienceConf.github.io/source/CoC.md

-If you have concerns related to your inclusion at that conference, or observe someone else's difficulties, or have any other concerns related to inclusion, please email the COLM PCs .
+If you have concerns related to your inclusion at that conference, or observe someone else's difficulties, or have any other concerns related to inclusion, please email the AI4ScienceConf PCs .
 For online events and tools, there are options to directly report specific chat/text comments, in addition to the above reporting.
 Complaints and violations will be handled with discretion.
 Reports made during the conference will be